Suggested computer proficiency: advanced

 This webinar will consist of 5 lessons, one lesson per week in the Standard version, one lesson per day in the Intensive version.
 Webinar recordings and other resources will be available even after you have finished the course.

 Please note: In order to access some of the advanced Powerpoint and Word functions yourself, you will need to have a recent desktop version of Office (not just the web app) installed on your computer.

 Powerpoint is the best-known program for creating electronic presentation slides.
 Learn how to use advanced Powerpoint functions to apply animations effectively and make your presentations interactive.

 The program most often used for text-based documents.
 Learn how to make Word documents more visually appealing.
 Explore functions like restricting editing rights for students, advanced review features, and more efficient document design.

 Topic 3: OneNote & Forms

 OneNote is like an open canvas that allows for text, pictures, drawing, and even entire files to be stored & shared on the same page.
 Learn how to use OneNote to share information with your class, assign homework, and review student’s work.
 During this session, you will also learn how to create quizzes and surveys with Microsoft Form.

 Teams is a communication platform that can be used as a virtual classroom, complete with a shared file repository and the function to assign and evaluate homework, among many other features.

 Learn how to use Stream to add quiz questions and comments to videos.
 Useful advice on how to best employ videos in your lesson will be given, too.
-Discover Swift, a great tool for group work, which lets students focus on the content, not the layout.
+Discover Sway, a great tool to create newsletters, documentation, reports, and much more.